Dive into Winter Wonder

 Nothing beats the thrill of flying down a hill on a tube in the snow.
 No skill is necessary for this riveting ride, just grab the tube's handles and glide all the way down.
-Make a day of it at Hawksnest Snowtubing and Zipline where the Snowbird Tour will take you ziplining high above the hills and the tubers below.
+Hawksnest boasts up to 30 runs during peak season, making it the largest snow tubing park in the Southeast.

 Outdoor Ice Skating

 Spend a day or an evening under the stars at Appalachian Ski Mountain’s outdoor ice rink.
 Get a quick lesson from their awesome instructors, then try out those new skills on the ice.
 Family members can cheer on the skaters from the bonfire next to the rink.
-Moonlight Skating Sessions under the stars, from 9:30 – 11:30pm, are offered on New Year’s Eve and on February 18, 2023.
+Ice Skating sessions run from at noon, 3 pm, and 7 pm at the Appalachian Ice Arena.

 Sled through the snow

 On a snowy day in Boone all of the hills become fair game for sledding.
 No natural snow during your stay?
 Just head to the Beech Mountain Sledding Hill, where snow guns maintain the hill all winter long.

 Note: Nearby, Beech Mountain Resort has snow tubing, skiing and snowboarding, plus a brewery and restaurant for after the fun.